adferrand/docker-backuppc/README.md

 ## POSIX rights

 The mounted host directory used for data persistency need to be accessible by the host user corresponding to the backuppc user created in container instance.
-By default, this backuppc user is of `UUID 1000` and `GUID 1000`, which should corresponds to the first non-root user create on your host.
+By default, this backuppc user is of `UUID 1000` and `GUID 1000`, which should correspond to the first non-root user create on your host.

 If you want to use an host user of different UUID/GUID, you can specify the container instance to use these customized values during creation with environment variables: respectively `BACKUPPC_UUID (default: 1000)` and `BACKUPPC_GUID (default: 1000)`.